 Sometimes people don’t want to use your website to navigate and find everything they need to know about a topic.
 Websites are great, but when you start creating a blog and delivering content on a regular basis, everything starts to become a little cluttered.
 In short, it’s not as organized as a well packaged class that people can download and put on their computer or save to a file.

 There are plenty of online platforms to sell your own classes (Udemy, LearnDash, etc), but you can use WordPress as well.
-With the free CoursePress plugin you can manage your own classroom system on your website using your current theme.
+There are tons of great LMS plugins you can use to manage your own classroom system on your website using your current theme.
 Or, you can invest in one of these top notch learning management WordPress themes.

-The WPLMS learning management WordPress theme has everything you need to build and sell courses online.
+The EDUMA learning management WordPress theme has everything you need to build and sell courses online.
 This theme integrated BuddyPress, bbPress and WooCommerce to give you tons of flexibility when building your online educational community.
-Plus the theme comes with the popular and easy to use Visual Composer plugin, so you can create any page or post layout you want to better showcase your courses.
+Plus the theme is compatible with Elementor or Visual Composer – so you can create any page or post layout you want to better showcase your courses.